Choose your favorite video game, board game, or sport and identify:

 - “What limitations have you given players to make it more challenging?"
 (What are the rules of the game?)

 - “Describe the game space.” (top-down, platformer, tabletop, grid, floor, etc.)

-- “What do you use to play the game?” (components: dice, cards, ball, portal gun, mining pick etc.)
+- “What do you use to play the game?” (components: dice, cards, ball, portal gun, crafting table etc.)